shenando/shenando/README.md

 - 🌱 I’m currently learning **node.js, react.js**

-- 👨‍💻 All of my projects are available at [shenandoahgrace.netlify.app](shenandoahgrace.netlify.app)
+- 👨‍💻 All of my projects are available at [shenandoahgrace.com](https://shenandoahgrace.netlify.app/)

 - 💬 Ask me about **javascript**